TrendingTechnology/saga/readme.md

 - Lists are ordered (indexed) and finite sequences of values.
 - Sets are finite, unordered collections of unique values.
 - Maps are finite, unordered collections of values each assigned to a unique key.
-A key-value pair is considered an "attribute" or "property".

-Maps compile to objects but their keys are serialized.
+Maps compile to regular JavaScript objects but their keys are YAML-serialized.

 Sets and maps are both delimited with curly brackets, so an empty map has a compulsory colon: `{:}`.